 Although there are various methods and models that give structure to coaching, the most popular is the GROW model, which stands for Goal, Reality, Options and Wrap-up or Way Forward.
 Here, the coach and trainee settle on a specific goal, assess to ascertain the reality, brainstorm for options of possible actions, and eventually wrap it up by designing a framework to measure the outcome.

-Inspired by the GROW model, we have developed RISE coaching model, which uses a strengths-based approach derived from positive organisational psychology.
+Inspired by the GROW model, we have developed RISE coaching model, which uses a strengths-based approach derived from positive organizational psychology.
 We have found that solid psychometric assessments like the Thriving Index® and 360 Perspective Index® help the coaching process by providing tangible data for formulating a development plan.
-Organisations can also assess the coaching program’s impact and identify the return on investment.
-The RISE model builds a trusting relationship, establishes clear intent, lays out a strategy, and further discusses execution of the plan to achieve long-term behavioural change.
+Organizations can also assess the coaching program’s impact and identify the return on investment.
+The RISE model builds a trusting relationship, establishes clear intent, lays out a strategy, and further discusses the execution of the plan to achieve long-term behavioral change.

-Strengths – based coaching is therefore the single most effective and flexible tool for elevating executive performance, productivity and positivity which is available to organisational leaders today.
+Strengths – based coaching is therefore the single most effective and flexible tool for elevating executive performance, productivity and positivity which is available to organizational leaders today.